PiepsC/piepscave/content/reviews/RUINER/RUINER.md

 RUINER is as deliberate as it is short, delivering on its premise fairly well.
 The game does suffer from being a little more bloated than I had hoped it would be, but due to the way this is implemented it is a comparatively minor inconvenience.
 Carving out a distinct niche within the oversaturated market of cyberpunk products it is a memorable title.
 It's hard, and sometimes a little too unforgiving considering not everything works as smoothly as intended.
 Though I do not have any major complaints, RUINER does feel like it would have benefitted from a bit more playtesting and time to cook through.

-Overall a strong and confident indie title well worth purchasing.
+Overall a strong and confident indie title.

 **Verdict: 7/10 - "good"**